Teaching the writing process? I model the entire concept for my students.

 4. Proofreading methods:

-Dependent upon the age group, time limits, and class attitude, I have students proofread in a variety of ways:
+Dependent upon the age group, time limits, and class attitude, I have students proofread or edit in a variety of ways:

 - As a class, students develop criteria for proofreading.
 The large umbrella for criteria can focus on focus, support, organization, or conventions, all or some.
 This manner works well for struggling writers because then everyone can focus on one aspect.
 Classes who write well can focus on all of them.
 Students can check each other’s work and their own.